-At December 31, 2021, the Company's remaining reserves of oil, gas and natural gas liquids (NGL's) were nil.
-There are no reserves remaining as reserves are remaining economically recoverable oil production.
-As a result, the Company wrote down the value of its oil and gas properties to \$Nil and recognized an impairment loss of \$2,180,055 during the year ending December 31, 2021 (2020 - \$Nil).
+At December 31, 2021, the Company's remaining reserves of oil, gas and natural gas liquids (NGL's) were nil as there were no remaining reserves that were economically recoverable.
+As a result, the Company wrote down the value of its oil and gas properties to \$Nil and recognized an impairment loss of \$2,180,055 during the year ending December 31, 2021.
 In November 2021, the West Hazel joint venture ceased production.